-Fluorescence microscopy and histological analysis.
-The colon was harvested from experimental and control mice, washed in PBS, flash frozen in OCT media and sectioned at 10 μm by the
+Fluorescence microscopy and histologic analysis

-Cancer Histology Core (University of Pennsylvania Abramson Cancer Center).
-Frozen sections were fixed with acetone for 5 min at room temperature and washed in PBS.
+The colon was harvested from experimental and control mice, washed in phosphate-buffered saline (PBS), flash frozen in O.C.T.
+(Tissue-Tek) media and sectioned at 10 μ m by the Cancer Histology Core (University of Pennsylvania Abramson Cancer Center).
+Frozen sections were fixed with acetone for 5 minutes at room temperature and washed in PBS.
 Endogenous biotin was blocked with the Avidin/Biotin Blocking Kit (Life Technologies, Grand Island, NY) according to the manufacturer's protocol.
-Sections were stained with anti-RAE-1-biotin or rat IgG2b κ-biotin isotype control (BD Biosciences) overnight at 4°C, washed in PBS, followed by incubation with Pan-Keratin AlexaFluor488 Conjugate (Millipore, Billerica, MA) and Streptavidin-AlexaFluor594 (Jackson Immunoresearch, West Grove, PA) for 1 hour.
-Following washing in PBS, slides were mounted with Fluoromount-G, and incubated with DAPI (4',6-diamidino-2-phenylindole) to stain nuclei.
+Sections were stained with anti-RAE-1-biotin or rat IgG2b κ -biotin isotype control (BD Biosciences) overnight at 4°C, and washed in PBS, followed by incubation with Pan-Keratin AlexaFluor488 Conjugate (Millipore, Billerica, MA) and Streptavidin-AlexaFluor594 (Jackson Immunoresearch, West Grove, PA) for 1 hour.
+After washing in PBS, slides were mounted with Fluoromount-G and incubated with 4',6-diamidino-2-phenylindole (DAPI) to stain nuclei.
 Fluorescence images were collected using the Axioplan microscope (Zeiss, Jena, Germany) and AxioVision 4.8 software (Zeiss).

-Histologic sections were obtained from gut from mice treated with either anti-NKG2D antibody or Rat IgG1 isotype control antibody at Day 7 or Day 14 post HSCT.
-Tissue was embedded in paraffin and sections were stained with hematoxlyn-eosin.
-The tissue was examined by a pathologist, who was blinded to the treatment condition of the animals.
+Histologic sections were obtained from gut from mice treated with either anti-NKG2D antibody or Rat IgG1 isotype control antibody at day 7 or day 14 post-HSCT.
+Tissue was embedded in paraffin and sections were stained with hematoxylin and eosin.
+The tissue was examined by a pathologist who was blinded to the treatment condition of the animals.
 Tissue sections were examined for evidence of GHVD including intraepithelial lymphocytes associated with epithelial sloughing, crypt loss, villous atrophy, and epithelial apoptotic bodies.